filipepcampos/oware/README.txt

     1 - Singleplayer: The player plays against a bot that will choose the move that grants the most immediate seeds, in case of multiple moves that grant the same number of seeds a random condition will be used.

-    2 - Local two player: Two players against each other on the same computer
+    2 - Local two-player: Two players against each other on the same computer

-    3 - Network two player: Two players on different computers or on the same computer on different processes.
+    3 - Network two-player: Two players on different computers or the same computer on different processes.
-    In this mode a player will be a "host" and will see on their screen their ip address.
+    In this mode a player will be a "host" and will see on their screen their IP address.
 The second player can use this address to connect as a "client"
             - The game is hosted on port 8080 by default (This can be changed in Tcp.h)
-            - There can only be one host per computer, any attempt to host will be redirected to client.
+            - There can only be one host per computer, any attempt to host will be redirected and become the client.
-            - If a third player tries to join a ongoing game the connection will be refused.
+            - If a third player tries to join an ongoing game the connection will be refused.

 Game state storing:
     The game state is stored on a std::array<int, 12> whose indices correspond to the following positions: